PierceNguyen/cse15l-lab-reports/index.md

 ## Reflection

-Soemthing cool that I learned in the past few weeks was that I can execute commands in terminal in Java.
-While I know that it isn't always economical to do so I found it interesting that you can do so.
+Soemthing cool that I learned in the past few weeks was that I can execute commands in terminal directly from Java code.
+While I know that it isn't always economical to do so I found it interesting how this can add a whole new dimension to what Java can do.

 <div style="page-break-after: always"></div>